Picturesque Scenery / 絶景

 Fukui

-Echizen-Ono Castle (Ono City)
+Echizen Ono Castle (Ono City)

 Ishikawa

-Shiroyone Senmaida (Wajima City)
+Shiroyone Senmaida Rice Terraces (Wajima City)

 Toyama

-Snow Corridor (Tateyama Kurobe Alpine Route)
+Snow Wall (Tateyama Kurobe Alpine Route)

 Click here for more on the Tateyama Kurobe Alpine Route